Dana-Ferguson/time_machine/README.md

 # time_machine

-Port of Noda Time.
+Time Machine is a date and time API for Dart (port of Noda Time).
 Intended targets are DartVM and Dart4Web.
-It didn't start that way.
-I just wanted some TimeZone functionality -- but, I don't know how to stop.

 The majority of the classes and unit tests are ported over (and passing!).